Vite Configuration

 - Sets the

-.
-Change this to match your source structure - Disables brotli compression calculations (saves 2-5 seconds per prod build)
+publicDirpath tosrc/assets.
+Change this to match your source structure - Disables gzip compression calculations (saves 2-5 seconds per prod build)

 - Disables the